deciduously/tictactoe-hs/haskell-in-english.md

 When a recursive function tries to recur on an empty list it knows it's done and returns the final value - in this case `15`.
 We've managed to iterate without looping!
 We were able to reuse the same exact function over and over again while only changing what we pass in based on the output of the previous run.
 Recursion, yo.

-If this sounds outrageously inefficient, calling loads and loads of functions all the time with very similar values, you're correct.
-Haskell performs something called "[tail-call](https://en.wikipedia.org/wiki/Tail_call) optimization" which I won't detail here but essentially means that instead of allocating a new stack frame for each successive call it's able to reuse the same stack frame and substitute the new vals and then just jump execution back up, `GOTO`-style.
+If this sounds outrageously inefficient, calling loads and loads of functions all the time with very similar values, well, it is.
+To mitigate that overhead, Haskell performs something called "[tail-call](https://en.wikipedia.org/wiki/Tail_call) optimization" which I won't detail here but essentially means that instead of allocating a new stack frame for each successive call it's able to reuse the same stack frame and substitute the new vals and then just jump execution back up, `GOTO`-style, provided the function recurs in "tail position", which means it's the last part of the function to execute.
 If you're not familiar with stack frames we're getting way beyond the scope of this post - it's not required knowledge here but interesting in general and important to understand if you'd like to use a functional language in anger.
+In toy programs, the elegant functional solutions are generally fine, but as your apps scale it can start to cause problems, and languages which allow a more hybrid style generally recommend you fall back to more imperative patterns at that point.
+A good old `for` loop will as a rule of thumb perform better on large amounts of data than a one-liner using a `forEach` or something similar - sometimes by orders of magnitude.
+In Haskell, dealing with these performance problems involves other sorts of patterns as well, as there's no `for` loop to speak of.
 I recommend you do some poking around!

 As an aside this example could have been rewritten: `addEmUp = foldr (+) 0` - if the argument is the final term in the definition and the argument list it can be dropped.
 This process is known as an [eta-reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B7-conversion) in the lambda calculus lingo.
 The compiler instead sees this definition as a curried function expecting one more value.
 If it gets called with that value it will fully evaluate the expression.

 ### The `Show` Must Go On

-That digression got a little nuts, but now we're armed to dive in to this bigger, messier fold.
+That digression got a little nuts but now we're armed to dive in to this bigger, messier fold.
 We know its going to do the same basic type of thing as `addEmUp`.
-So the first thing to look for is those three elements we know we'll need: the processing function, the starting value to accumulate in to, and the collection to process.
+The first thing to look for is those three elements we know we'll need: the processing function, the starting value to use as an accumulator, and the collection to process.

-The final part, the collection, is easy.
-Remembering that `$` is function application, we know we're going to apply this fold to `withinidicesFrom 1 cs`.
+The final part - the collection - is easy.
+Remembering that `$` is function application we know we're going to apply this fold to `withinidicesFrom 1 cs`.
 We know `cs` from the argument list is our list of cells: `Board cs`.
 Then we just call a helper function:

 ```haskell
 -- line 19